-Principal Adverse Impacts are part of the Key Performance Indicators (the KPI) collected for the analysis.
+Principal Adverse Impacts are part of the KPI collected for the analysis.
 Issuers with severe Principal Adverse Impacts will be unfavourably noted by the ABA Corporate Responsibility Rating.
 A minimum rating of 2 out of 10 is thus consistent to the DNSH approach (Do No Significant Harm to the social or environmental objectives).